Cuda-Chen/cuda-chen.github.io/_posts/2020-02-22-build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 OpenCV with the utility of Nvidia GPU for deep neural network inference, and I will provide the minimal workable example code in both C++ and Python.

-## Compile OpenCV with CUDA and cuDNN-enabled DNN Module
+## Menu wiht Compiling OpenCV with CUDA and cuDNN-enabled DNN Module
 ### Assumptions
+I assume you are using the following settings:
 1. A Nvidia GPU (of course!).
 2. Ubuntu 18.04 (or other equivalent Debian-based distro).
 3. CUDA 10.0 and corresponding version of cuDNN (in here I use v7.6.5).